utshowmh/stuck/README.md

 ## Build

 In order to build 'stuck', you need to have [git](https://git-scm.com/downloads) and [rust](https://www.rust-lang.org/tools/install) installed in your system.
 Then you'll be able to [clone this repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-After cloning, you'll have to [cd](https://en.wikipedia.org/wiki/Cd_(command)) to 'stuck' and [build with cargo](https://doc.rust-lang.org/cargo/commands/cargo-build.html).
+After cloning, you'll have to [cd](https://en.wikipedia.org/wiki/Cd_(command)) to 'stuck' and [build the project with cargo](https://doc.rust-lang.org/cargo/commands/cargo-build.html).